Larko-xo/zero_day/README.md

 Also:

 *This project is __100% optional__
-*This project __can’t be done in Sandboxes__ - it can be done only in your local computer
+*This project __can’t be done in Sandboxes__ - it can be done only in your local computer.